shvlv/jquery-wheelevent/README.md

 * Safari 5.1.7
 * Firefox 17

-Please issue about find bug with other browser or platform.
+Please tell about find issue with other browser or platform.